 There wasn’t a cloud in the sky that night.
 The silhouette of the mountain carved into the star filled sky.
 I decided to take a walk around the mountain’s base.
 Soon, the neighbouring island of Sao Jorge came into view.
 When it did, I fell to my knees in awe of the beauty before me.
 The majesty of the mountain and the power of the sea were with me simultaneously.
 The mountain appeared to have a aura surrounding it.
 It’s haze blanketed the stars within its reach.
 I stayed there in the dark listening to the sounds of the animals and insects moving about me.
 I prayed to the mountain for protection and gave thanks to the sea for everything.

 As I returned to the Casa da Montanha, I noticed two lamps making their way down the mountain in the pitch black night.
 I had no doubt of how dangerous it was to descent in the pitch black.
 I hoped for their safety.
 The pair turned out to be a young French couple from Bordeaux.
 They had seen the sunset from the summit and decided to descend afterwards.
 They were grateful to have made it down unharmed.
-With their beds on the ground beside mine, succumbed to our mutual exhaustions.
+With their beds on the ground beside mine, succumb to our mutual exhaustions.

 I woke several hours later in the middle of the night.
 I went upstairs and met Paulo and Nuno, the night shift workers at the Casa.
 Nuno told me about the incoming weather.
 The system appeared to be getting worse.
 He recommended I plan my climb for another day.
-I told him that wasn’t possible.
+I told him that was not possible.
 I had come too far to turn back.
 I was going to reach the summit of Pico and spend the night.
-He seemed very concerned.
+He seemed concerned.

 I sat in the kitchen reading beside a glass exterior wall overlooking Madalena and Faial.
 As I read, two small brown birds bounced about outside.
 One took an interest in me and approached.
 I welcomed it, “Olá pássaro.”
 I said.
 It bounced up as close as the glass would allow and looked up at me curiously.
 After a minute or so, it left.